Ziad-Alghawi/Taske-2-Circuit-for-two-wheel-robot-base/README.md

 In the beginning I reached the Ground and the Power

-Next I connected the pins from the H-bridge motor driver to the Arduino UNO R3
+# Next I connected the pins (from the H-bridge motor driver to the Arduino)

-Enable 1 & 2 Contact 8
+Enable 1 & 2 connected with pin number 8

-Input 1 Contact 9
+Input 1 connected with pin number 9

-Input 2 contact pin 10.
+Input 2 connected with pin number 10.

-Enable 3 and 4 contact 7
+Enable 3 and 4 connected with pin number 7

-Input 3 pin contact 6
+Input 3 pin connected with pin number 6

-Input 4 pin contact 5
+Input 4 pin connected with pin number 5

 Then I wrote the code attached here